-St Mary's was ranked 3rd in the UK for postgraduate study in the latest Whatuni Student Choice Awards and is in the top 10 in the UK for teaching quality according to The Sunday Times Good University Guide 2022.
+St Mary's was ranked 3rd in the UK for postgraduate study in the latest Whatuni Student Choice Awards and is in the top five in the UK for teaching quality according to The Sunday Times Good University Guide 2023.

 Dr Judith Bourne